Dunedin councillors defend Mayor Dave Cull's 'deaf or stupid' comment, saying he was provoked

 Dunedin city councillors are defending their leader after Mayor Dave Cull interrupted an abusive ratepayer's tirade to ask if he was "deaf or just stupid".

-Cull, in a written statement yesterday, reiterated his earlier apology at the meeting and said he regretted "that I let frustration get the better of me".
+Cull yesterday reiterated his earlier apology at the meeting and said he regretted letting "frustration get the better of me".

 "As someone with hearing difficulties myself, I particularly regret any offence caused to people with hearing impairments."

-Council staff confirmed late yesterday no complaint alleging a breach of the code had been received.
+Council staff said late yesterday no complaint alleging a breach of the code had been received.

 Councillor David Benson-Pope said Debenham's presentation had been "extraordinarily inappropriate" and it was "most unfortunate the mayor was put in the position he was".